 The one-view drawing is also used extensively for flat (Sheet metal) parts.
 With the addition of notes to supplement the dimensions on the view, the one view furnishes all the necessary information for accurately describing the part.
-In the first illustration, you have two views: Front view and Top view.
-In the section illustration, you replace the Top view with a Note: MATERIAL THICKNESS .125 INCH.
+In the first illustration below, you have two views: Front view and Top view.
+In the section illustration below, you replace the Top view with a Note: MATERIAL THICKNESS .125 INCH.
+Utilize Smart Notes when using a 3D software package.
+The note is linked to the dimension of the model.